Medical expert of the article

 Morbidity and mortality

-Pain (may precede the development of ACS) is directly related to abdominal trauma, and post-traumatic pancreatitis.
+Pain (may precede the development of ACS) is directly related to abdominal trauma and post-traumatic pancreatitis.

 Objective clinical symptoms (in the absence of productive contact):

-- respiratory discomfort,
+- breathing discomfort,

 - oliguria,